aws-samples/aws-modernization-with-sysdig/content/1-install/_index.md

 1. The **Sysdig Secure for Cloud** installer will enable all the next Sysdig Secure Cloud features:

-      - Compliance
+      - Posture and compliance (CSPM)
-      - CSPM
+      - CIEM
-      - Cloud Threat detection using CloudTrail
+      - Cloud Threat detection using EventBridge
       - Vulnerability Management
-      - ECR Image Registry Scanning
-      - Fargate Image Scanning

 2. The deployment of the **Sysdig Agents in an EKS cluster**, enable most of the Sysdig Monitor and Secure features.
   In the particular context of this training, the agents are required to enable:

-      - CIEM
       - Runtime Threat Detection in EKS
+      - ECR image scanning
-      - KSCM: Actionable Compliance and IaC Remediation
+      - KSPM: Actionable Compliance and IaC Remediation
       - **Kubernetes Admission Controller** for cluster Audit logging in EKS